awasumina/Calories-Burned-Prediction/README.md

-Here's a README file template for your project that predicts calories burned using an XGBoost Regressor based on exercise data.
-You can modify it according to your specific details or preferences.

----

 # Calories Burned Prediction

-## Project Overview

 The **Calories Burned Prediction** project aims to predict the calories burned by individuals based on their exercise data.
 By utilizing a dataset containing user-specific information such as gender, age, height, weight, duration of exercise, heart rate, and body temperature, we can effectively build a model to estimate the calories burned during physical activities.